chezzijr/practice-japanese-cli/README.md

 ---

 **Note**: This project is feature-complete and stable (MVP v0.1.0).
-The core functionality is production-ready for personal use.
-Future enhancements (AI integration, clustering, etc.) are documented in [PLAN.md](PLAN.md).
+The core functionality, including the AI chat assistant powered by Claude, is production-ready for personal use.
+Future enhancements (clustering, advanced AI features, etc.) are documented in [PLAN.md](PLAN.md).